Peligrietzer/feral_machines/posts/reflections_on_xf.md

 It's a weird mantle to wear.

-An early, lightly held goal for the character of Laboria Cuboniks, too, was that it was a mask that, in principle, anyone could take up, and speak from *it* instead of their own particularity.
+An early, lightly held goal for the character of Laboria Cuboniks, too, was for it to be a mask that, in principle, anyone could take up, to speak from *it* rather than their own particularity.
 A bit of a gamble, I guess, and it could've been a shitshow, but it's a little disappointing that this never quite happened.
 Maybe we retreated from this idea a little ourselves.
 Maybe, despite ourselves, we came to be a little too jealous of our creation,